Explain First, Trust Later: LLM-Augmented Explanations for Graph-Based Crypto Anomaly Detection: Implementation

-The input for the prompt included the most important weights from GraphLIME as well as the primary node features.
+The input for the prompt included the top three features identified by GraphLIME as well as the primary node features.
 A sample of the information automatically added to the prompt is shown below.

-Based on the prompt and information provided, the LLM created a three part summary of the information including a determination on what kind of fraud may have been detected as well as a judgment regarding how fair the anomaly flagging seemed.